ideapark/career/README.md

 # https://byteor.cn

-I mostly write Go, and work on clouding related works.
+I mostly write Go, and work for clouding on container.